nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests for complete information about friend of `FRIEND_ID`.
+1. User requests for complete information about a friend of `FRIEND_ID`.
 2. gitGud displays the complete information related to `FRIEND_ID` and informs user of successful retrieval of friend information.

    Use case ends.

 **Extensions**

 * 1a. gitGud detects that the `FRIEND_ID` does not exist.
-    * 1a1. gitGud informs user that it has no friend was found with specified `FRIEND_ID`.
+    * 1a1. gitGud informs user that no friend was found with specified `FRIEND_ID`.
     * 1a2.
-User makes another request to retrieve data a friend with a different `FRIEND_ID` for an existing friend.
+User makes another request to retrieve data of an existing friend with a different `FRIEND_ID`.
     * Use case continues from step 2.

 **Use case: UC10 - List/filter friends whose `FRIEND_ID` contains a keyword**